Forceu/barcodebuddy-documentation/docs/_build/html/_static/usage.rst

 This features is for products that come in packs containing more than one item.

 In the settings you see the quantity barcode (default "BBUDDY-Q-").
 If you scan a barcode that starts with this text and has a number at the end, Barcode Buddy sets the quantity of the units from the previously scanned barcode to the number.
 For example: You scan Barcode "123", which is a pack of 6 eggs.
 Then you scan the barcode "BBUDDY-Q-6".
 The next time you scan the barcode "123" in purchase mode, Barcode Buddy will automatically add 6 eggs.
+All barcodes are synced with Grocy.
+Deleting a quantity in this menu will also unlink the quantity in Grocy.

 API
 --------------------